Chapter 8. SQL-Invoked Routines

 EXTERNAL NAME 'CLASSPATH:org.npo.lib.nowLessAnHour'

-CREATE FUNCTION testquery(INTEGER)
+CREATE FUNCTION testquery(i INTEGER)

 RETURNS TABLE(n VARCHAR(20), i INT)